 Another case of legal emulation is the Nintendo Virtual Console, which it shipped with the Wii.
 For a small fee, you could download vintage games and play them.
 This, of course, was sanctioned by the publisher and therefore legal.

-If you want to be really safe, read the cartridge images yourself using a contraption you build with an Arduino.
+If you want to be really safe, read images yourself of cartridges you actually own using a contraption you build with an Arduino.
 Here’s one such example.

 Where to find emulators

 Emulators are usually written by volunteers interested in preserving the old hardware and software of the past.
 Generally they run on all major operating systems, including Windows, Mac OS, and even Linux.
 Generally the way to find them is to just search for them.

 Ideally, download the emulator from your operating system’s official app store or from the developer themselves, not from a file hosting clearinghouse that may inject other badware into it.

 You can build a rather nice emulator out of a Raspberry Pi.
 A Raspberry Pi can struggle to emulate the N64 generation and newer game systems at high speed, but it does a very nice job of emulating game systems that predated the mid-1990s.
 For best results, get the newest and fastest model Raspberry Pi, currently a Raspberry Pi Model 3 B+.